 Students also make the mistake of failing to adhere to the instructions.
 Some instructors may request a particular format for essays, such as MLA or APA.
 Make sure you are following the instructions before submitting your paper!
 Others may specify the number of pages that you should write.
 It’s good to know what your instructor is looking for before you start writing.

 Another mistake that students make is plagiarism!
 This should never be done because it’s not only unethical but also illegal and can get you in major trouble with universities or companies/organizations for whom you write if there’s a quote from another author that needs to be included.
 You should use quotation marks and cite the source at the end of your passage.
 Pro tip: Use software such as Turnitin, Grammarly, and Copyscape to check for the originality of your paper or identify any instances of plagiarism.
+Check out this article that describes some of the top tools you can use improve your writing.

 Some students also make the mistake of including irrelevant information in their essays because they don’t know how to cut it out or figure out what’s important.
 Other students do it to increase the word count.
 This is annoying to the reader and makes your essay look sloppy and unprofessional, so avoid this mistake at all costs!